sttng/Konami-Logo-GB/README.md

 * Super Nintendo Entertainment System: The theme is done using synth chimes.
 * NEC PC Engine/TurboGrafx-16: The theme is done on a synth-organ.

-There are unconfirmed sources claiming Tomoya Tomita and Kinuyo Yamashita did desing the Konami logo jingle sound.
+There are unconfirmed sources claiming Tomoya Tomita and Kinuyo Yamashita composed the Konami logo jingle sound.

 ## Availability: